 This post contains affiliate links.
 Please see my disclosure for more information.

-If you are looking for tips on how to keep kids busy and happy, then you have come to the right place.
+If you are looking for tips on what to do when bored for kids and how to keep children busy and happy, then you have come to the right place.

 Here’s how moms survived and kept their kids happy before iPads were invented.

 It’s hard to believe that I am qualified to write about this, given that my children are only 13 and 11 years old, but alas…it’s true.
 Back when my kids were bubs and toddlers iPads weren’t even invented.

 (That amazing moment happened on April 3rd, 2010 and I remember my first live sighting of an iPad took place when we were holidays overseas in Europe a few months later.
 Some fancy tech-advanced tourist was using one at a cafe and no joke – a crowd gathered around him to watch him using it.
 At the time my kids were aged 6 and 4.)

 It honestly amazes me how many babies and toddlers I see out and about nowadays with an iPhone or iPad in hand to keep them busy and distracted.
 No judgement intended!
 Indeed if the option was available to me back when my kids were younger I’m sure I would have been tempted to snap that opportunity up in a second.

 But unfortunately no such luck.

 An iPad and iPhone didn’t enter our home until my kids were much older and before then, they were left to their own devices to keep themselves occupied (pun intended before hey, there were actually no such devices back then!).

 So how did moms survive before these little gadgets were invented?
 How did we keep our kids busy while out doing the groceries or shopping?
 How did we get our children to stay quiet while out at a restaurant or café?
 How did we get through the LONG days at home?